flightctl/flightctl-python-client/docs/DeviceApi.md

-read status of the specified Device
+Get the status of a Device resource.

 ### Example